israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 One can think of an object as an *associative array* (a.k.a. map, dictionary, hash, lookup table).
 The keys in this array are the names of the object's properties.
 It's typical when speaking of an object's properties to make a distinction between properties and methods.
+However, the property/method distinction is little more than a convention.

 ### Operator Precedence